pedrosancao/mercado-livre-auto-search/README.md

 # mercado-livre-auto-search

-Automatic search for "Mercado Livre" API

-Loads and filters my Nintendo Switch games watch list on "Mercado Livre".
+Automatic search on ["Mercado Livre" API][meli-api].
+With custom filters and default watch list and shipping calculation.
+Storage keeps data for current browser only using `localstorage`.

+Current filter to used Nintendo Switch games.

+Created with Bootstrap and Vue.js from CDN.

-To add a watch list create `watch-list.json` file on root with and array of you search terms.
+To add a default watch list copy `watch-list.example.json` to `watch-list.json` file and set your search terms.

 ## Black lives matter